 Homeopathy uses extreme dilutions of elements which, when taken by a healthy person, cause similar symptoms to the ailment being treated.
-Such heavily diluted preparations are obviously very low in toxicity, with scarce side effects.

 Modern homeopathy uses a combination of remedies to stimulate organ function, induce drainage and detoxification, and provide cellular support.
 Classical homeopathy is built upon three principles: the above-described law of similars, the single remedy, and the minimum dose.